ntno/mkdocs-terminal/documentation/docs/tile-grid/index.md

 # Setup
 To use this feature, complete the following steps:

-## 1. Add `tiles` Metadata
+## 1. Add `tiles` to Page Metadata
 Add a [YAML Style Meta-Data]{target="_blank"} section to the very top of your Markdown page.
 The metadata should contain the attribute `tiles` which is a list of YAML objects.

 Pay special attention to the indentation.
 There should be two spaces before the `-` marking the start of an object.
-There should be four spaces before an object's attribute.
+There should be four spaces before any additional object attribute:

 ```markdown
 ---